denoland/vscode_deno/README.md

 1. Download and enable extension from [vscode market](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno)

-2. Enable Deno for you project
+2. Enable Deno for your project

 create a a file `.vscode/setting.json` in your project folder